Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Marrow Valley/Deastok.md

 While [[Starosta]] McGinneas is [[Bertrand Dwendal|the Crown]]-appointed leader of the city, it is no secret that the [[Truscan family]] is the real guiding force in Deastok.
 The [[starosta]] and all titled subordinates within the city were assigned at the behest of Prime Arbiter [[Sydnock Truscan]], and it is widely assumed that anyone in power is somehow related to the Truscans by marriage or blood, or is deeply indebted to them.

 The clean, well-maintained streets are surprisingly free of crime for a city so socially stratified.
-There's a good reason that precious few petty criminals exist in Deastok: they've all been recruited by [[the Myriad]]!
+There's a good reason that precious few petty criminals exist in Deastok: they've all been recruited by [[The Myriad]]!

 Under the guidance of local crime boss Corshad Dumon, this city has been a major [[The Myriad|Myriad]] hub for decades, with secret subterranean bases and pathways beneath the city that enable the organization to go about its business unimpeded.
 Those that attempt to blow the whistle on [[The Myriad|Myriad]] activities vanish or meet a terrible end, so most city folk turn a blind eye to organized crime.